Mookie Betts Player Props: Dodgers vs. Padres

-After going 2-for-4 in his last game, Mookie Betts and the Los Angeles Dodgers take on the San Diego Padres (who will hand the ball to Blake Snell) at 8:40 PM ET on Saturday.
+Mookie Betts and his .457 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the San Diego Padres and Rich Hill on August 6 at 7:10 PM ET.

-He racked up two hits (going 2-for-4) in his last game against the Padres.
+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Padres.

 Mookie Betts Game Info & Props vs. the Padres